I Thought I Would Just Know How to Mother

 ✨ It explained why I had always struggled to feel at home within myself.

-I finally understood that I wasn’t broken, I was transforming.
+I finally understood that I wasn’t broken; I simply needed a structure to transform.

 But the biggest revelation?